Upon a contract of work being agreed, the following terms will apply:

 I’ll be the first to admit, I’m unbelievably tardy when it comes to replying to email.
 Seriously.
 Proper hopeless.
 If you’ve ever got in touch for any other reason than to offer me work, you’ll know it takes me at least a solid week to reply.
 But that’s not to say I’m carefree with your data.
 Any email correspondence we have is stored so securely and tied up so tightly with a neat two-factor authentication bow, even I struggle to log in sometimes.
 So if you’re a data thief, good luck sunshine.

-In 2014, my crazy-talented web designer presented me with the site you’re probably looking at right now.
+In 2014 (wow, that’s like, almost a decade ago), my crazy-talented web designer presented me with the site you’re probably looking at right now.
 I mean, look at it.
 It’s proper nice, right?
 It’s so good, in fact, that it resulted in him getting poached by a big web agency in New York that probably gives him three golden hovercrafts every month just for being so bloody good.
 Anyway, point is, at the same time as the site launched, he set me up with a Google Analytics account.
-Apparently it tells me how many people have visited the site and which country they’ve come from, but I personally see it more as a rolling stock of consistently low numbers.
+Apparently it tells me how many people have visited the site and which country they’ve come from, but I personally see it more as a rolling stock of depressingly low numbers.
 The only information I’ve ever managed to glean from it is exactly how many times an anonymous person has made the little animated plane on the front page do a loop-the-loop.
 If you think that in any way constitutes sensitive data then quite frankly, you’re beyond help.

 I don’t have a mailing list.
 But I DO have a Mailchimp account.
 Yeah, I know.
 I think the intention was to kind of future-proof myself a bit, just on the off-chance that I might want to take myself more seriously later in life.
 Didn’t really work though, did it?
 I think the main thing that put me off using it properly was the fact that I don’t have the first clue as to how Mailchimp works.
 My old flatmate once told me it was really simple to use, but then again, he also used to swear blind that badgers can run at 38 miles an hour, so perhaps he wasn’t best placed to educate me on all things marketing.
 Point is, if I ever DO send out marketing emails, your data will remain locked up tighter than a tight thing, with everything crammed so full of ‘unsubscribe’ links that you’ll think all your Christmases have come at once.